-No, NLTs can only be conducted at a price that falls within the daily price limit of the underlying futures contract and that is fair and reasonable in the opinion of the Exchange.
+No, NLTs can only be conducted at a price that falls within the daily price limit of the underlying futures contract.
 This price must be mutually agreed to by the two parties to the transaction.
 For futures contracts that do not have price limits, the NLT trades shall be conducted at a fair and reasonable price.